majestic53old/CFCC/README.markdown

 element = <node_list> | (STRING)
 ```

-Build
+Building the Library
 ======

 There are two ways to use CLCC.
 You can choose to compile it as a static library or simply include the files in your own project.

 ###Windows:

-Import files into Visual Studios solution, or create a new static library solution to build as a .lib file.
+Import files into a Visual Studios solution, or create a new static library solution to build the project as a .lib file.

 ###Linux/Unix: